Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 NewsMaker: SRNA Kirk Butler Named 2019 Pat Tillman Scholar

-University of Minnesota student registered nurse anesthetist Kirk Butler, BSN, CCRN, is among the 60 national recipients
+University of Minnesota student registered nurse anesthetist Kirk Butler, BSN, CCRN, is among the 60 national recipients selected

-pain issues faced by the veteran community.
+faced by the veteran community.
 Learn more.

 Meetings and Workshops